yousseffissal/test/README.md

         ✅ Edit/update registration details.
         ✅ Delete single entries or delete all at once.
         ✅ Log out securely.
+        ✅ Download the registration table as a CSV file.

 🔐 Authentication Flow: